dhanusha123/Exponential-Smoothing---Avocado-sales-forecasting/README.md

 2. **Modeling Technique**
    - **Triple Exponential Smoothing (Holt-Winters)**: Used to capture trends and seasonal variations for more accurate sales forecasting.
+   - ** Used alpha, Beta, and Gema parameters for this analysis with an R squared of 84%.

 3. **Analysis and Interpretation**
    - Generated forecasting results and evaluated model performance.